Thinkwise/docs/docs/iam/administrators.md

 The Intelligent Application Manager provides different levels of authority to ensure the security of your applications.

-For example, only administrators are allowed to synchronize new project versions, while an application manager is responsible for creating user groups and users for a subset of applications.
+For example, only administrators are allowed to create new applications, while an application manager is responsible for creating user groups and users for a subset of applications.

 A user can be assigned IAM administrator rights using the *Administrator* tab page in the *User* screen.
 The following administrator roles are available: